 If you’re a new teacher on Outschool, or maybe you are considering teaching online with Outschool, this post is for you!
 I hope you find these 7 tips for success on Outschool a helpful part of your online teaching journey.

-- Free Zoom calls to answer any questions you have
+- Free 30-minute Zoom call to answer any questions you have

 - My Outschool application as an example